adobe/helix-home/architecture.md

 The number of stages (think forks) as well as the approval processes (think PR in github) vary greatly.

 In very small organizations the act of publishing is more of a hurdle than really desired, especially when it comes to quick iterations.

+# Open Questions

+- What is the .md of something like an adobe.com website going to look like?
+Can we keep it still readable?
+- How does serverless work in a request/response environment?
+- How do we have to batch-up edits into commits and PRs to get to a place where it makes sense?
+- Is +1m md files in a single github repo feasible?
+- Do repository references work virtually tie together code and content?
+- Should very small, non-extensible (think Spark Page) projects be persisted as md outside of git (probably)?
+- _<add questions here>_